 The AFEPA progamme is jointly organised by five leading European educational and research institutions: the Corvinius University of Budapest (CUB) in Hungary, the Swedish University of Agricultural Sciences (SLU) in Sweden, the Rheinische-Friedrich-Wilhelms Universität Bonn (UBonn) in Germany, the Université catholique de Louvain (UCL) in Belgium and the Universitat Politècnica de Catalunya (UPC) in Spain.
 These five partner universities are recognised worldwide for the quality of their educational programme and scientific achievements in agricultural, environmental and economic sciences.
 In 2013, the AFEPA consortium added two new associated partner universities, the University of Alberta in Canada and the Pontifica Universidad Catolica in Chile.
 Both universities are among the leading research deaprtments in the field of agricultural economics in North America and South America, respectively.

 The required 120 ECTS credit points are structured into three blocks: a minimum of two semesters of studies (55 ECTS) at a first partner university, as well as two semesters of studies (60 ECTS) at a second partner university, and two joint summer schools (5 ECTS) at partner universities.
-The language of instruction and examination is English for most of the courses in three partner universities while it is either French at UCL or Spanish at UPC for most of the courses.
-The Master degree is awarded as a double degree from the two home and host universities.
+The language of instruction and examination is English for most of the courses in the partner universities.
+Some courses at UCL are taught in French and some courses at UPC are taught in Spanish.
+However, it is usually also possible at UCL and UPC to establish an academic programme of courses that are taught in English.
+The resulting Master degree is awarded as a double degree from the two AFEPA partner universities or a student’s two year duration in the programme.

-This European Master is accessible to candidates holding a bachelor degree or a recognized equivalent academic degree with a minimum of 180 ECTS or 3 years university study from an accredited institution, with sufficient undergraduate training in economics and agricultural or environmental sciences, with an excellent scholastic average, and with fluency in English but also French or Spanish if attending either UCL or UPC respectively.
+This European Master is accessible to candidates holding a bachelor degree or a recognized equivalent academic degree with a minimum of 180 ECTS or 3 years university study from an accredited institution, with sufficient undergraduate training in economics and agricultural or environmental sciences, with an excellent scholastic average and with fluency in English.
+Knowledge of French or Spanish when attending either UCL or UPC, respectively, is not a requirement but can be an advantage as it facilitates every-day life at both universities and provides more choices of courses to take.

 Recipients of the AFEPA Master’s degree are well qualified to understand the fundamentals of public policies oriented to the agricultural and food sector, rural areas and natural resources, develop and use quantitative methods to perform rigorous socio-economic and environmental assessment of these public policies, and provide sound and relevant policy recommendations for a more sustainable development of this sector and rural areas.
 They are qualified to take responsibilities in international, national and regional agencies, non-governmental organisations, consultancy firms, professional organisations and private companies.